WARPD: World model Assisted Reactive Policy Diffusion: Introduction

 We validate these contributions through experiments on the PushT task~\citep{chi2024diffusionpolicy}, the Lift and Can tasks from Robomimic \citep{robomimic2021}, and 10 tasks from Metaworld~\cite{yu2020metaworld}.
-On Metaworld, \ours achieves comparable performance to Diffusion Policy but with a $\sim 45$x reduction in FLOPS per step, representing a significant improvement in computational efficiency (FLOPS per step are the floating point operations per second, amortized over all steps of the episode).
-Furthermore, analysis across a range of benchmark robotic locomotion and manipulation tasks, demonstrates LWD's ability to accurately capture the \textit{behavior distribution} of diverse trajectories, showcasing its capacity to learn a distribution of behaviors.
+On Metaworld, WARPD achieves comparable performance to Diffusion Policy but with a $\sim 45$x reduction in FLOPs per step, representing a significant improvement in computational efficiency (FLOPs per step are the floating point operations, amortized over all steps of the episode).
+Analysis across a range of benchmark robotic locomotion and manipulation tasks, demonstrates WARPD's ability to accurately capture the \textit{behavior distribution} of diverse trajectories, showcasing its capacity to learn a distribution of behaviors.